Frequently Asked Questions

 Willingdon’s thoughts on the subject from a June 2009 edition of Willingdon Views:

 Let me first say for the record that some of the nicest people I have known over my 25+ year career in the money management business have been brokers.
 Many of them are solid people, wonderful parents, and active members in their churches and communities.

 With that being said, there is an integral part of the “broker business model” that I have always found to be unsettling.
 Specifically, it is the lack of fiduciary duty.
 A fiduciary, is required, by law, to place clients’ best interests ahead of their own.
 Brokers are not held to this high standard.
 Conversely, Registered Investment Advisory Firms (RIAs) are held to this standard.
 That, in my mind, has always been the defining difference between brokers and RIAs.
-I have always been a bit hesitant to write about this being fearful of sounding self-serving (Willingdon Wealth Management is an RIA).
+I have always been a bit hesitant to write about this being fearful of sounding self-serving (Exencial Wealth Advisors is an RIA).
 Thankfully, the Obama Administration and several recent articles in the Wall Street Journal have brought this issue out in the open.

 One purpose of the Consumer Financial Protection Agency is to establish and enforce a higher level fiduciary duty for brokers to which RIAs are already hold.